Things To Do

 Respectful Greetings

-Always ask permission before photographing people, especially in indigenous communities.
+Always ask permission before photographing people, particularly in markets or indigenous communities.

 Safety Guide